Where We Come From

 Born in Brasília, with a degree in journalism, fluent in English (owns IELTS certificate), did some extracurricular courses in filmmaking during college and in 2017 moved to Sao Paulo to study film directing at the Academia Internacional de Cinema (International Academy of Cinema).
 Worked as an assistant director at the independent feature film Sobre Nos (About Us) in 2016, worked with the same production company as a producer in theater plays in Recife, Goiania, Brasilia and Sao Paulo.
 In 2017 worked at short films with production, assistant director, editing and wrote her first script.
 In 2018 started working with English-Portuguese subtitles and is currently working on two scripts.

 Olavo Ribeiro is a Brazilian film editor.
 He graduated in Communication and Multi-media from PUC-SP and in Film Directing from Academia Internacional de Cinema (International Academy of Cinema).
-He edited more than 10 short films and the feature documentary ‘Somos Todos Estrangeiros’, which screened at the 40th São Paulo International Film Festival.
+He edited more than 15 short films and the feature documentary ‘Somos Todos Estrangeiros’, which screened at the 40th São Paulo International Film Festival.
+In 2019, he was part of the HBO series “Hard” (2019) and also directed his first short "How She Looks”

 Yan Della Torre